acidb/mobiscroll/README.md

   * Added: closeOnSelect setting to hide the calendar when a day is selected.

+_Rangepicker_

+  * Added: Show/hide on focus and tap is automatically bind to start and end inputs (if any).

 _Languages_

   * Added: Swedish translation, thanks to Johan Jönsson (https://github.com/jonixj)